Thiru-1820/Object_detection-using-Yolov10-/README.md

 # Smart Assist: YOLO-Based Object Detection for the Visually Impaired

 ## 📌 Project Overview
-**Smart Assist** is an AI-powered assistive system that helps visually impaired individuals navigate their surroundings.
+**Vision Partner** is an AI-powered assistive system that helps visually impaired individuals navigate their surroundings.
 It uses **YOLO (You Only Look Once) object detection** to recognize objects in real-time and provides **audio feedback** to the user.
 This project enhances independent mobility and accessibility through the integration of **computer vision and text-to-speech (TTS) technologies**.

 ## 🚀 Features
 - 🎯 **Real-time object detection** using YOLOv4/YOLOv5